syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Layout-Customizations.md

 ### Hide the footer in the SfPopupLayout

-The SfPopupLayout allows hiding the header by using the [SfPopupLayout.PopupView.ShowFooter](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.PopupView~ShowFooter.html) property.
+The SfPopupLayout allows hiding the footer by using the [SfPopupLayout.PopupView.ShowFooter](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.PopupView~ShowFooter.html) property.
 The default value of this property is `true`.

 To hide the footer in the SfPopupLayout, follow the code example.